drcmda/react-contextual/README.md

 # Why

 Reacts new low-level API for dynamic context distribution is built on render props.
 While they are very powerful they can lead to unwieldy codebases. `react-contextual` can fix that by mapping context values to component props, similar to how Redux operates.
-It also provides a small store around context distribution.
+It also provides a small store for context distribution.
 It could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js).

 # Installation